 Embryology of the ear

 The ear begins to form as a thickening known as an ‘otic placode’ in the ectoderm in the third week of gestation, and subsequently forms in on itself to form a pouch called the otic pit in the fourth week (Webster & de Wreede, 2016).
-This then separates forming the otocyst, surrounded by mesoderm which develops into the otic capsule, and finally(Jeffery & Spoor, 2004) eventually the bony labyrinth.
+This then separates forming the otocyst, surrounded by mesoderm which develops into the otic capsule, and finally, from around the 10th week, (Jeffery & Spoor, 2004) eventually the bony labyrinth.
 (See Figure 1).
-This ossifies during weeks 16 – 24 and creates protective space for the inner ear.
+This ossifies during weeks 16 – 24 and creates the protective space for the inner ear.

 The upper part of the otic vesicle will develop into the cochlear duct, which is the part of the inner ear involved in balance.
 By the sixth week, it grows into nearby mesenchyme, spiralling 2.5 turns by the eighth week, and will be fully formed by the second trimester.
-The lower part of the otic vesicle develops into the cochlear duct also, but is part of the inner ear involved in hearing.
+The lower part of the otic vesicle develops into the cochlear duct also, and is part of the inner ear involved in hearing.
 Cells in the cochlear duct separate into sensory cells and the tectorial membrane (the Organ of Corti), which transmits sound to the vestibucochlear nerve – cranial nerve VIII (see article on neurology?).

-In the middle ear, the three bones – malleus, incus and stapes develop from cartilage from pharyngeal arches.
-They stay in place until as late as the eighth month of gestation, when the tissue disappears and they become suspended in their final place.
+In the middle ear, the three bones – malleus, incus and stapes develop from cartilage from the pharyngeal arches.
+They stay in place until as late as the eighth month of gestation, when the tissue regresses, and the bones become suspended within the cavity.